· Compliance · 10 min read

 Here is the critical nuance that most guides — and many compliance consultants — get wrong:

-The federal RCRA regulations for LQGs and SQGs do not explicitly require a written inspection log.
+The federal RCRA regulations for LQGs and SQGs require weekly container inspections, but do not currently add a standalone written-log requirement for CAA container inspections.

-The EPA considered mandating written documentation during the 2016 Generator Improvements Rule rulemaking, but did not adopt the requirement in the final federal rule.
-The regulation (40 CFR 262.17(a)(1)(v)) requires that inspections occur — it does not prescribe the format or documentation of those inspections at the federal level.
+EPA considered mandating written documentation during the 2016 Generator Improvements Rule rulemaking, but did not adopt the requirement in the final federal rule.
+The inspection rules cited above require that inspections occur, but they do not prescribe the format or documentation of those container CAA inspections at the federal level.

 However, this does not mean you can skip documentation.
 Here is why written logs are functionally mandatory:

 1. Many states explicitly require them.
-Authorized state RCRA programs can impose requirements that are at least as stringent as federal rules.
-Most state programs that have adopted the Generator Improvements Rule include mandatory written inspection logs.
+Authorized state RCRA programs can impose requirements that are at least as stringent as federal rules, and EPA notes that states can adopt stricter generator requirements than the federal baseline.
+EPA also noted during the Generator Improvements Rule rulemaking that many states already required inspection records.

 2. EPA inspectors request them as standard practice.
 During a compliance evaluation inspection (CEI), the inspector will ask to see your inspection records.
-Without written records, you cannot demonstrate that inspections occurred.
-A facility that says “we inspected every week but didn’t write it down” will typically receive citations as if no inspections were performed.
+EPA noted in the Generator Improvements Rule preamble that documentation provides accountability that inspections actually occurred; without written records, you cannot demonstrate that inspections occurred.
+A facility that says “we inspected every week but didn’t write it down” may be cited as if no inspections were performed.

 3. They are your only defense against a pattern violation finding.
 If a container is found overdue, the remediation pathway is significantly more favorable if you can show that your weekly inspection documented it 10 days ago as “approaching deadline” and a pickup was scheduled immediately after.
 That narrative requires a written record.